-Wild Transylvania is a collection of stories documenting the lives of people and wildlife in a remote corner of Romania, on the fringes of the European Union.
+Wild Transylvania is a collection of stories documenting the lives of people and wildlife in a remote corner of the Carpathian Mountains.
 Transylvania means 'The Land Beyond the Forest', a place where wolves and bears still roam and the people have been shaped by their environment, striving to make a living from a landscape which has remained essentially unchanged for centuries.

 Continue reading →

-Most of flowers and plants that I photograph are situated on fertile meadows surrounding the village where we live.
+Meadow plants and flowers.
+Most of the plants and flowers I photograph are situated on fertile meadows surrounding the village where we live.
 These meadows provide nutritional grazing for local livestock and a rich and vital food supply for honey bees.
 It is also common to see villagers picking flowers, herbs and plants for use in medicinal teas and syrups, local knowledge passed down through the generations.

 Continue reading →